EsmaeiliSajjad/Motion-Control-Using-Steper-Motor/README.md

 Fig 5.
 A video showing the performan
 <a name="4"></a>
 # Upgrades
-This software can be upgraded to run three stepper motors at the same time to creat the motion in three dimensions, x-axis, y-axis, and z-axis.
+This software can be upgraded to run three stepper motors at the same time to create the motion in three dimensions, x-axis, y-axis, and z-axis.
 Also, other automation can be done.
-By expansing the code, you can generate a software for a 3D-printer using three stepper motors.
+By expanding the code, you can generate software for a 3D printer using three stepper motors.